siffiejoe/lua-classy/README.md

 objects of this class, and basically acts like a normal table, except that fields with metamethod-names don't end up in the class table.
-Iteration via `pairs()` provides all available fields of the class (including fields of base classes), but it only works for Lua 5.2.
+Iteration via `pairs()` provides all available fields of the class (including fields of base classes), but it only works for Lua 5.2 and up.

 ####                          class.of()                          ####